CaptainCrouton89/AlariaWiki/Chaal Nazzerox.md

 The undead are unruly and vicious, barely kept in check by [Xynoth Azkonor](Xynoth Azkonor).
 Cities are in [state](States) of disrepair because everyone is incompetent and selfish.
 Only know how to steal, not create.

+### No Roads

+Nearly all travel takes place on the rivers.
+Ground is very soft—terrible for roads.

 ## The War

 Armies continue to march south from the capital.
 People are fleeing, seeking refuge in the [Gray Citadel](Gray Citadel) and [Methrayn](Methrayn).